hallard/WeMos-Matrix-Shield/README.md

 <img src="https://github.com/hallard/WeMos-Matrix-Shield/raw/master/pictures/WeMos-Matrix-Shield-bot.jpg" alt="Bottom" width="40%" height="40%">

 You can order the PCB of this board at [PCBs.io][4].
 PCBs.io give me some reward when you order my designed boards from their site.
 This is pretty good, because I can use these rewards to create and design new boards and order them for free, so if you don't care about PCB manufacturer please use PCBs.io.

+# Firmware

+I suggest to use the excellent code done by [dragondaud](https://github.com/dragondaud/myClock), it has all I wanted to do and mandatory feature, OTA!

 # Assembled boards